 SEND Officer roles and responsibilities

-SEND Officers oversee Education, Health and Care (EHC) plans for a caseload of children and young people either aged 0 to 14 or 14 and over (also known as 'Preparation for Adulthood').
+SEND Officers oversee Education, Health and Care (EHC) plans for children aged 0 to 14 or young people aged 14 and over (also known as 'Preparation for Adulthood').
 They work in partnership with families, education settings, health, and social care services, whilst ensuring compliance with relevant legislation.

-Our SEND Officers work in teams devised as follows:
+Our SEND Officers work in the following teams:

 - EYFS and Primary School Team